 A proxy server is a gateway that acts as a middleman between you and the digital world.
 It filters your internet connection through a server that masks your IP address and location.
 One of the most popular types, especially among P2P users, is called a SOCKS5 proxy.

 SOCKS5 is the newest variant of the SOCKS series.
 SOCKS is the shorthand for “SOCKetS” and is an Internet protocol that connects two computers together through a SOCK server.
-The new and improved SOCKS5 variant uses a layer 5 protocol, meaning it supports all types of requests that sit above layer 5 in the OSI model.
-Most regular internet activities can be handled by SOCKS5, including web browsing, peer-to-peer sharing, and file transfers.
+The new and improved SOCKS5 proxy variant uses a layer 5 protocol, meaning it supports all types of requests that sit above layer 5 in the OSI model.
+Most regular internet activities can be handled by SOCKS5, changing your IP for web browsing, peer-to-peer sharing, and file transfers.

 Doesn’t a SOCKS5 Make Connections Private?

 While a proxy does provide anonymity by changing your IP address, it doesn’t ensure complete privacy.
 The added advantage of SOCKS5 versus its previous generation, SOCKS4, is that it supports authentication methods.
 This makes it more secure and more appealing to most.

 What is SOCKS5 Proxy?

 A SOCKS5 proxy allows your internet traffic to pass through a SOCKS server.
 This generates a new IP, making you look like you’re originating there.

 For example, say you were traveling in the Philippines, but trying to access videos in Canada.
 The website will block some content because it can’t be shown in both countries.
 IP address locators are used to determine where you are and what you can watch.

 How Does SOCKS5 Work?

 The SOCKS5 proxy captures the requests sent by you and forwards it to the intended recipient, making it look like you’re wherever the SOCKS server is.
 This means that you can access more content by making yourself look like you’re in other places around the world.